This page lists information about how to get started with running applications on the HPC machines.

 The machine names are:

-The Fram and Stallo systems provides a remote desktop service.
+The Fram, Saga and Stallo systems provides a remote desktop service.
 See here for tutorial and details.

 Quickstart: Use a VNC client to log into

-Abel, Stallo and Fram runs CentOS Linux distributions as operating system.
+Abel, Stallo, Fram and Saga run CentOS Linux distributions as operating system.
 The machines can run C/C++ or Fortran OpenMP and MPI applications, and depending on the machine, various open-source and third party applications.
 The Programming Environment page has more information about third-party applications.

 It is expected that the user is familiar with command-line interfaces (CLIs), but for those who are not familiar with commands, the UiB and UiT pages have several tutorials on the CLI environment: